Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Experimental Results and Complexity Analysis

-In the hybrid decoding architecture, the NMS decoder should ideally trigger OSD only when it fails to converge to the sent codeword.
-However, UDEs in short high-rate codes often mislead the NMS decoder, resulting in false positives.
+In the hybrid decoding architecture, the NMS decoder triggers OSD only when it fails to converge to a codeword.
+However, UDEs in short high-rate codes often mislead the NMS decoder, producing false positives--valid codewords that differ from the transmitted ones.
 This motivates the proposed UDE detection model.

-Fig.~\ref{fig:three_codes_ude} compares the FER performance with the UDE detector disabled [UDE($m_g=-1.0$)] and enabled [UDE($m_g=0.5/0.9$)].
-The contribution of residual UDEs to the total FER is singled out and labeled as \textit{FER$_{\text{UDE(-1.0)}}$} and \textit{FER$_{\text{UDE(0.5/0.9)}}$} for the respective cases.
-The results show that the difference in FER due to NMS false positives is more pronounced for BCH and RS codes than for LDPC codes.
-For the LDPC codes, appending an order-2 OSD to the NMS decoder nearly closes the gap to ML performance, regardless of whether the UDE detector is used-as indicated by the overlapping FER curves.
-In contrast, for BCH and RS codes, the absence of the UDE detector leads to a noticeable performance gap.
-Enabling the UDE detector allows these codes to approach ML performance, particularly in the high-SNR regime.
-This suggests that in the low-SNR regime, the benefit of the UDE detector is partially offset by false negatives and by some identified UDEs that the subsequent order-2 OSD fails to correct.
+Fig.~\ref{fig:three_codes_ude} compares the FER performance with the UDE detection model disabled (denoted by UDE($-1.0$)) and enabled (denoted by UDE($0.5/0.9$)), where 'N(4)-U(-1.0)-O(2)' denotes the combination of NMS with $I_m=4$, the UDE detection model with $m_g=-1.0$, and order-2 OSD.
+The contribution of residual UDEs to the total FER is isolated and labeled as FER$_{\text{UDE(-1.0)}}$ and FER$_{\text{UDE(0.5/0.9)}}$ for the respective cases.
+Since the curves of FER$_{\text{UDE(0.5/0.9)}}$ lie consistently below that of FER$_{\text{UDE(-1.0)}}$, we infer that the UDE detection model plays a key role in discriminating NMS false positives--an effect that is more pronounced for BCH and RS codes than for LDPC codes.
+On the other hand, an order-2 conventional OSD following the NMS decoder closes the gap to ML performance in the presence of the UDE detection model, producing nearly overlapping FER curves, whereas some gap remains in the absence of the UDE detection model for BCH and RS codes.